 Waking the Village relies on community donations and grants for support of the Tubman House program.
 Our first project goal is to provide consistent, holistic support by unifying housing, childcare, educational and career support, and leadership development so that 75% of clients exit into sustainable housing with financial resources in place, and steps made toward a defined career path.
 Each resident participates in 4 to 10 hours of weekly, one-on-one case management.
 Three directors provide daily support on-site from 8 am to 4 pm.
 They lead parenting and leadership workshops and the on-site child development program.
 These directors are present daily to support each resident toward health and self-sufficiency.
 This can mean attending a prenatal appointment, tutoring Psychology 300, teaching someone to drive, or modeling a new way of responding to a 2 year old’s tantrums.
 A house director also lives in each house, providing guidance as residents cook and share dinner, get children ready for bed, and breathe after a busy day.

 Our second goal is to empower parents to provide the nurturing and environment their children need to attain optimal cognitive, motor, and emotional development so that all children meet developmental benchmarks or connect to professionals in addressing developmental concerns.
 At Tubman House, children are not an afterthought.
 Aware of the impact of stress on the developing mind, we know the children will experience lifelong benefits from early stability.
 It’s a fine art providing the structure children need and the freedom youth deserve.
 In community, young parents share struggles and ease the load by sharing the work of responding to children.
-Our on-site child development program offers activities that promote development.
+Our Art Beast Child Development Center offers activities that promote development for our residents' children.
 Stability, regular naps, bedtimes, doctor visits, and nutritious meals result in developmental leaps.
 Furthermore, residents are supported in their desire to be whole, loving, and wise parents.
 Parenting and educational attainment need not be at odds.
 Parents learn to balance the pursuit of their goals with the need to devote time to forming a secure attachment to their child.
 Parents learn to do what their parents did not- slow down, hold babies close, and celebrate each smile.
 This time bonding builds a foundation for health and learning.
 To improve outcomes for newborns, a staff doula coaches residents in prenatal care, provides labor support, and guides parents in breastfeeding and caring for their newborn.
 Weekly parenting workshops empower parents to make informed choices about feeding, disciplining, and promoting development.